punitpandey/decipher/README.md

 # communication
-  Scratch setup with file/cli communication capability.
+  Scratch repo setup with file/cli communication capability.

 ### structure
   * handler: have implementation in handler.go and handlers in handlers.go